-Sample research for Detective in the White City:
+Sample text from the “Secret Search” chapter in Detective in the White City:

 Authorities deemed the mission classified to prevent media from tipping off the fugitive.
 No one knew the details, not even his wife and daughter.
 Fourteen days after Frank and Mary’s seventh wedding anniversary, Detective Geyer sailed on the Martha steamship from Brooklyn April 23, 1892.
 His distraught wife told the Philadelphia Inquirer she did not know her husband left the city until the Philadelphia Detective Bureau told her.
 He left without so much as a goodbye to her or their four-year-old daughter, Edna.